BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: BITS for GAPS Framework

 \subsection{Approximate Inference of Credible Regions}

 The hierarchical predictive distribution (Eq.~\eqref{eq: gmmposteriordist}) is a GMM.
 Since GMMs do not admit closed-form expressions for their quantiles, the variance expression in Eq.~\eqref{eq: gmmvar} cannot be applied.
 Consequently, credible regions of the predictive posterior must be estimated empirically, following the approach of~\citet{lalchand2020}, as illustrated below.
+Because the predictive posterior is asymptotically equivalent, the posterior credible regions derived from the empirical predictive distribution converge to their true counterparts under mild regularity conditions.

 In this section, we refer to the hierarchical posterior $\latentfxn(\varins_*) \mid \observations$ as $\latentfxn(\varins_*)$.
 That is, we drop conditioning of the observations for convenience.

 \FloatBarrier